-Only one artist name should occupy either the MainArtist (Primary Artist) or FeaturedArtist (Featured Artist) field.
-Two or more people or groups in one Artist field are called a compound artist.
-Compound artists prevent the Digital Merchant store from identifying individual artists and prevents an album from appearing on the correct artist page(s).
+Only one artist name should occupy each artist field.
+Two or more people or groups in one artist field are called a compound artist.
+Compound artists prevent the Digital Merchant Store from identifying individual artists.
+This prevents an album from appearing on the correct artist page(s).